-In this work, we restricted our attention to the special-but-common case of weighted marginal query workloads.
-Even in this special case, there are many facets to the problem and nuances to our solution.
+\fancyPara{Handling More General Workloads} In this work, we focused on weighted marginal query workloads.
 Designing mechanisms that work for the more general class of linear queries (perhaps defined over the low-dimensional marginals) remains an important open problem.
 While the prior work, \mwempgm, \rap, and \gem can handle workloads of this form, they achieve this by selecting a single counting query in each round, rather than a full marginal query, and thus there is likely significant room for improvement.
 Beyond linear query workloads, other workloads of interest include more abstract objectives like machine learning efficacy and other non-linear query workloads.
 These metrics have been used to evaluate the quality of workload-agnostic synthetic data mechanisms, but have not been provided as input to the mechanisms themselves.
-In principle, if we know we want to run a given machine learning model on the synthetic dataset, we should be able to tailor the synthetic data to provide high utility on that model.